Thursday, September 21, 2017

 - Gourmet foods - Walk outside the gate on Rue Saint-Jean into the neighbourhood of Saint-Jean-Baptiste to shop at places like J.A.
 Moisan (a Victorian era grocery store and gourmet food shop), Épicerie Europpéenne and Érico’s chocolate shop.
 A visit to Marché du Vieux-Port in the neighbourhood of Old Port is also highly recommended!

 After a full day of walking around the city and experiencing all that it has to offer, it is time to have a relaxing or exciting night - depending on your personal preference.
 If you are a lover of craft beer, go to places like Griendel in Saint-Sauveur; or Korrigane, Noctem and La Barberie in Saint-Roch.
-If you love to dance, venture into the neighbourhood of Montcalm and go to Maurice Nightclub on Grande-Allée.
 If you are looking for live music, go to Le Cercle in Saint-Roch or Pub Nelligan’s in Saint-Jean-Baptiste.

 Evenings in Québec City tend to be more quiet and laid back, a good time to wander through the streets and admire the lighted buildings and the dancing water features at places like city hall.